rubrodc/rubro-3.0/business.md

 > Take something that people do, and remove a step \(or make that step very very easy\).
 That's the key to a successful startup.

+## Take this

+this is a test hello hello

 ## Links

 * [Gumroad Public Wiki](https://www.notion.so/Public-Wiki-72663c59ed5a432a9d52accafd8f166e)